SahatasLee/ArgoCD/notification/readme.md

 kubectl patch app <my-app> -n argocd -p '{"metadata": {"annotations": {"notifications.argoproj.io/subscribe.on-sync-succeeded.email":"<my-email>"}}}' --type merge
 ```

+### Default Subscriptions

-#### Default Subscriptions
+1. Default Subscriptions

 The subscriptions might be configured globally in the argocd-notifications-cm ConfigMap using subscriptions field.
 The default subscriptions are applied to all applications.
-The trigger and applications might be configured using the triggers and selector fields:
+The trigger and applications might be configured using the triggers and selector fields.

+2. Projects Subscriptions
+3. Applications Subscription

+#### Default Subscription Example

 ```yaml
 apiVersion: v1